 What to do for a Scorpion Sting

-Scorpion bite treatment for more severe reactions may require a combination of sedatives and medications administered in a healthcare setting.
+Scorpion sting treatment for more severe reactions may require a combination of sedatives and medications administered in a healthcare setting.
 These are often administered in cases of high blood pressure, agitation, and discomfort.
 Scorpion antivenom is given either for those with the most severe symptoms or as a preventative measure for others who would lack access to proper care if the situation became serious.

 The Truth About Scorpion Stings

-What to do for a scorpion bite or sting varies based on who was stung and what type of scorpion it was.
+What to do for a scorpion sting varies based on who was stung and what type of scorpion it was.
 Generally, healthy adults should not worry, while children and the elderly need medical support.
 Extremely poisonous species may require hospitalization.
 Take precautions in areas where scorpions live and attempt to bring it with you for identification if you are bitten.
 Hopefully, you never will be, but now you will know what to expect if you are.